-1A household is in core housing need if its housing is below one or more of the adequacy, suitability and affordability standards, and it would have to spend 30% or more of its before-tax household income to access local housing that meets all three standards.

-2 While we use the term Indigenous people in our corporate plan, Aboriginal is used here to reflect Statistics Canada census data.
+- A household is in core housing need if its housing is below one or more of the adequacy, suitability and affordability standards, and it would have to spend 30% or more of its before-tax household income to access local housing that meets all three standards. - While we use the term Indigenous people in our corporate plan, Aboriginal is used here to reflect Statistics Canada census data.

-OUR STRATEGY
+OUR STRATEGY 2019-2023

-IN CANADA
+BY 2030, EVERYONE IN CANADA

-afford and that meets their needs.
+has a home that they can afford and that meets their needs.